kentlizardo/kentlizardo.github.io/blog/_posts/2025-03-22-rigidbody-forces.md

 ## Kinematics, Kinetics, and Mechanics

-A player with kinematic movement is fine-tuned, quick, and designed to make you feel directly in control.
-Many of the "forces" seen are generated from nothing.
+A player with kinematic movement is fine-tuned, quick, and designed to make you feel directly in control; as a result, many of the "forces" seen are generated from nothing.
 In Unity, the driving component would be known as a **CharacterController**, or in Godot, the **CharacterBody3D** Node.
-They are able to double jump, change direction in mid-air, go from a standstill to running in one direction, and then backwards the next.
-This means they ignore natural forces and momentum.
+They are able to double jump, change direction in mid-air, go from a standstill to running in one direction, and then backwards the next; they ignore natural forces and momentum.

 Common rules include the following:
 - Player gravity will always goes down.